slarimore02/terraform-gcp-avi-controller-gcp/README.md

 ## Module Functions
 The module is meant to be modular and can create all or none of the prerequiste resources needed for the AVI GCP Deployment including:
 * VPC and Subnet for the Controller (optional with create_networking variable)
-* IAM Roles, Service Account, and Role Bindings (optional with create_iam variable)
+* IAM Roles and Role Bindings for supplied Service Account (optional with create_iam variable)
-* GCP Compute Image from the bucket controller file
+* GCP Compute Image from the provided bucket controller file
 * Firewall Rules for AVI Controller and SE communication
 * GCP Compute Instance using the Controller Compute Image